 - Diffuse Mesothelioma Payment Scheme 2014

-There are time limits which apply to your right to pursue a posthumous claim for personal injury for the death of a dependant and there is normally a strict time limit of 12 months from the date of death in which to claim state (government) benefits/compensation.
+There are time limits that apply to your right to pursue a posthumous claim for personal injury for the death of a dependant and there is normally a strict time limit of 12 months from the date of death to claim state (government) benefits/compensation.

 Wills, Probate and Inheritance